 The risk of contracting COVID-19 during an endoscopy is unknown, but thought to be very low.
 The doctors and nurses looking after you during the endoscopy procedure will be using Personal Protective Equipment (PPE) in accordance with Department of Health and Monash Health protocols to safeguard yourself and themselves during the endoscopy.

-If your endoscopy has been deemed urgent to proceed, we are following all Department of Health recommendations to undertake your endoscopy in a safe environment for yourself and for Monash Health staff.
+We are following all Department of Health recommendations to undertake your endoscopy in a safe environment for yourself and for Monash Health staff.

 We thank you in advance for complying with these arrangements.